Methodology FAQs: Our formulas, data sources and eligibility criteria

 Why does this artist/song show negative song sales? / Are negative song sales a bug?

 Some DSPs permit users who purchased songs digitally before an album’s release to buy the remainder of the album later (“Complete My Album”).
-When the full album becomes available, those individual songs are automatically “returned” to the DSP, which can offset the cost of the user’s digital album purchase.
+When the full album becomes available, those individual songs are automatically “returned” to the DSP, often reducing the cost of the user’s digital album purchase.

 What does “Interactive” mean in CONNECT?